 Joe Hinson – Dallas Cowboys

-I have been married for 18 years to Missy.
+I have been married for going on 20 years to Missy.
 We’ve been together since high school.
-We have 1 son who is 12 years old and we are currently seeking to expand our family through adoption.
+We have 2 sons, Seth 14 and Ben 10.
 We live in Denton Texas about an hour north of Dallas.